Paw

 For your pet:

-• Wash your pet’s bedding and blankets often
+• Wash bedding and blankets frequently

 For your home and garden: